tlack/xacto/README.md

 ### rand(n)

-Returns a randominteger frm 0..n
+Returns a random integer from (0..n]

 ### range(min, max, func?)

-Returns an array of integers from min to max.
+Returns an array of integers from min to max-1.

-Optionally calls func(i) for each integer.
-You can use this to apply a range of numbers to a function.
+Optionally calls `func(i)` for each integer.
+You can use this to apply a range of numbers to a function, generate test data, etc.

+### sel(collection, predicate)

+Select the items in `collection` matching `predicate`.
+Works for most types.
+See querying docs below.

 ### take(value, n)